Here's the Complete Hallmark Christmas Movies 2022 Schedule

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Hallmark Channel has released its official holiday movie schedule for 2022, including its annual Countdown to Christmas event that starts in October.
-After all, it's never too early to cozy up with a mug of hot cocoa and watch a holiday romance blossom on our screens.
-This year, Hallmark will premiere 40 new original movies across Hallmark Channel and Hallmark Movies and Mysteries.
+You may have just picked up your first pumpkin spice latte of the season, but jingle bells are already in the air!
+The Hallmark Channel has unveiled its official 2022 holiday movie schedule, including the annual Countdown to Christmas event that starts in October.
+It is absolutely never too early to cozy up with a mug of hot cocoa and watch a holiday romance blossom on our screens.
+Forty new original movies will premiere this year across Hallmark Channel and Hallmark Movies and Mysteries.

 All your favorite faces are back, including superstar Lacey Chabert, who will star in "Haul Out the Holly," her record breaking twelfth Hallmark Christmas movie.
 Plus, three of Hallmark's most popular leading men, Paul Campbell, Tyler Hynes, and Andrew Walker, play brothers in the upcoming "Three Wise Men and a Baby."